Prior-guided Fusion of Multimodal Features for Change Detection from Optical-SAR Images: Methodology

+$\mathbf{M}_{diff}^{i}$ spatially encodes the prior probability of change at each pixel location, providing a stable guidance signal for the subsequent adaptive fusion of multimodal features.
+A higher value indicates a greater likelihood that a change has occurred in the region.

 \textbf{(2) Prior-Guided Dual-Path Modal Fusion}: We introduce a parallel dual-path fusion strategy to synergistically integrate the strengths of the multi-scale modality-specific and modality-common features.
-Preliminary change features $\mathbf{F}_{cd}^{si}$ and $\mathbf{F}_{cd}^{ci}$ are first independently extracted from the model-specific feature space $\mathcal{S}$ and modality-common feature space $\mathcal{C}$ via element-wise subtraction:
+Preliminary change features $\mathbf{F}_{cd}^{si}$ and $\mathbf{F}_{cd}^{ci}$ are first independently extracted from the modality-specific feature space $\mathcal{S}$ and modality-common feature space $\mathcal{C}$ via element-wise subtraction:

-where $\mathbf{F}_{cd}^{si}$ captures discrepancies in modal-specific space, which amplifies genuine changes but may be sensitive to modality-dependent noise.
+where $\mathbf{F}_{cd}^{si}$ captures discrepancies in modality-specific space, which amplifies genuine changes but may be sensitive to modality-dependent noise.
 In contrast, $\mathbf{F}_{cd}^{ci}$ operates in the aligned common feature space, capturing LCLU semantic changes while retaining structural consistency in unchanged regions, thus being more robust to modal differences.
-The change probability map $\mathbf{M}_{diff}^{i}$ is then adaptively generated to weight the adaptive fusion of the two paths:
+The change probability map $\mathbf{M}_{diff}^{i}$ is then used to weight the fusion of the two paths:

-where modal-specific features are emphasized in candidate change regions to amplify saliencies.
+where modality-specific features are emphasized in candidate change regions to amplify change saliency.
 In contrast, common features are weighted by the complementary mask to preserve consistency in probable unchanged areas.
-The weighted features $\mathbf{F}_{fuse}^{i}$ from both paths are then concatenated and fused through a convolutional module, producing the fused change representation $\mathbf{F}_{fuse}^{i}$.
+The weighted features from both paths are then concatenated and fused through a convolutional module, producing the final fused change representation $\mathbf{F}_{fuse}^{i}$.

 This prior-guided fusion mechanism mitigates interference from modal discrepancies, enhances sensitivity to genuine changes, and suppresses false alarms induced by sensor differences.